dougle/Remote-Desktop-Background-Sync/README.markdown

 Remote Desktop Background Sync
 ============================

-A script for gnome users to sync their desktop background image with a remote url
+A script for gnome users to sync their desktop background image with a remote url.

 Use it for:
 * Any image with a URL that changes over time....
 * Any of the images from the amazing lastfm.dontdrinkandroot.net (please donate to them, they do awesome work)
 * Yahoo weather images for your area etc

 Usage
 -----